 Confidence Man closed out 2019 on a high with their groovy track ‘Doesn’t It Make You Feel Good?’ as well as making celeb fans out of U2 and Noel Gallagher.
 If you thought that they’d skip their first Australian headline tour in two years, think again.
-Confidence Man are still ready to strut around the nation, taking their May tour dates to November.
+Confidence Man are still ready to strut around the nation, taking their new tour dates to May 2021.

 It’s hard to deny the fact that Waax are one of the finest punk acts Australia currently has to offer.
 And fronted by the inimitable force that is Maz DeVita, the past few years have seen the band establish themselves as one of the most razor-sharp, hardest-hitting acts you’ll find.
 You’ve still got a chance to experience all the Waax glory, with rescheduled tour dates ready to go.

 It was their self-titled debut album back in 1983 that shot American folk-punks Violent Femmes to international attention, and they’ve stayed in our hearts ever since.
-This March, the band were set to bring their tenth studio album Hotel Last Resort Down Under.
-While we have to wait a few extra months, we can confirm that the band are still heading our way, with rescheduled tour dates now locked in.
+Now the band were set to bring their tenth studio album Hotel Last Resort Down Under.

 We might have to wait a little longer to enjoy Ocean Alley’s first national tour since 2018, but at least the band have given us something special to look forward to in the new year.
 Making these shows even more special, support acts Psychedelic Porn Crumpets and Dulcie are also confirmed.